Dipula Properties (JSE:DIB) E10: R1.16 (As of Feb. 2026)

 Dipula Properties Business Description

-Dipula Income Fund Ltd is a South Africa-based real estate investment trust.
-It owns a portfolio consisting of defensive urban, township, and rural community retail centers.
-In addition to retail Dipula also owns industrial and logistics mid-sized properties, office properties in urban areas, and affordable residential rental assets in economically active locations throughout South Africa.
+Dipula Properties Ltd is a South Africa-based real estate investment trust that owns a diversified property portfolio comprising defensive urban, township, and rural community retail centres.
+In addition to retail assets, the company also owns mid-sized industrial and logistics properties, office properties in urban areas, and affordable residential rental assets located in economically active regions across South Africa.
 The company's operating segments include Retail, Offices, Industrial, Land, Residential, and Corporate.
-The majority of its revenue is derived from the Retail segment which represents income generated from its portfolio of shopping centres.
-The majority of its properties are in Gauteng.
+The majority of its revenue is derived from the Retail segment, which represents income generated from its portfolio of shopping centres.
+The majority of its properties are located in Gauteng.